 One of the big debates is the loss of handwriting skills.
 Should we still insist on children learning the skill of joined-up writing, when access to computer keyboards makes ‘writing’ much quicker in some cases?

 Ageeth Hup is a former primary school teacher and a handwriting expert who helps children with writing difficulties.
 She argues that handwriting is still an important life skill – even though some children are struggling with it due to increasing use of internet.
 She says that although keyboard skills are extremely important, writing precedes it.
 By forming a letter with a pen you are gaining a multisensory experience of what the letter looks like and this helps with recognising the letter, and in turn with learning to read.
 Keyboard letters (which are in capitals and not usually the first letters learned) can be learned later.
-And, without writing skills we wouldn’t see some of the hilarious notes that children make and stick in various places around that house like the amusing ones at the bottom of this article.
+And, without writing skills we wouldn’t see some of the hilarious notes that children make and stick in various places around that house.

 Children and the internet in schools